joukoza/ratscrew/README.md

 in the middle of the game, they wouldn't get cards from the player who made the wrong slap.

 Possibly add a separate function that handles all window updates.

+Add more comments to the code.

+Add the sandwich rule (and possibly a way to easily turn it off).